Guide: The Sangre de Cristo Range Traverse

 Make your way to the Bear’s Playground.
 A bivy spot is available right on the col, or down near Bench Lake, which provides a confident water source.
 Snow also lingers near this col.

 Bailout: it is not unreasonable to bail west down the Spanish Creek drainage, but this can be a serious bushwhack, and one of those places where the trail on the map may not correspond to a delightful maintained trail experience you were expecting.
-If you’re not dead set on getting to Crestone, bailing east across Obstruction Peak and down the trail to South Colony Lake may prove to be easier.
+If you’re not dead set on getting to the town of Crestone, bailing east across Obstruction Peak and down the trail to South Colony Lake may prove to be easier.

 Bailout: Descent NW off the ridge to Willow Creek Lakes.

-Pick your way across the ridgeline.
-Scrambling here will range from Class 3 to low 5th, so expect many puzzles and potentially some backtracking.
-Make wise decisions.
 Generally the easiest way through is via the crest of the ridge.
 You can attempt to circumvent difficulties on the west side, but you’ll find towers that are not easily crossed which will push you far down into the Willow Lakes drainage.
-Revel in these awesome positions.

 The final push up Mt.
 Adams is unrelentingly steep but doesn’t exceed Class 3.
 Summit Mt.
 Adams and know you only have Fluted Peak left to move on from the technical cruxes of the Segment.

 Summit Fluted Peak and give yourself permission to relax: the technical difficulties are by and large: completed for the entire route, and you have reached essentially the halfway point.
 Flat areas to bivvy can be found down the ridgeline.
-Completing this segment means having completed perhaps one of the most awesome ridges of scrambling in the entire State that few have ever even dreamed of completing.
+Completing this segment means having completed perhaps one of the most awesome ridges of scrambling in the entire State that few have seen, let alone have ever even dreamed of completing.

 Segment 4: Fluted Peak to Hayden Pass